Digital Marketing 101 February 19th, 2020

 Also, running social media accounts isn’t that hard.
 There are tons of tools like Hootsuite, Later, or Buffer that allow you to manage all your social media accounts on one platform.
 Not only that, you can schedule your posts well in advance, so you don’t have to worry about constantly posting to create consistent content.

 Some of these do come with a cost; however, it’s more affordable than a traditional advertising budget.
-If you’re just starting out, you can manage the accounts without these tools (though they will make your life much easier in the long run).
+If you’re just starting out, you can manage the accounts without these social media engagement tools (though they will make your life much easier in the long run).

 What’s the point of using social media if you’re not engaging with people?
 The whole purpose behind social media is to get likes, gain followers, and connect with people through messages or comments.